angarsky/diveintopython/learn/file_handling/json.md

 print(data)
 ```

 In the above code, we first read the contents of the JSON file `file.json` into the `json_str` variable using `f.read()`.
-We then loaded the JSON data from the string using `json.loads(json_str)`.
+We then loading JSON file with data from the string using `json.loads(json_str)`.
 The JSON data is now stored in the `data` variable, which we can access as needed.

 ## How to Write JSON Pretty to File